guigrpa/storyboard/README.md

 ### Colors

-Use colors to highlight important parts of your logs:
+Use colours to highlight important parts of your logs:

 ```js
 import { mainStory, chalk } from 'storyboard';